-ME (Myalgic Encephalomyelitis) is also known as chronic fatigue syndrome (CFS).
-People who suffer from ME or CFS regularly experience debilitating fatigue, particularly after mental or physical exertion.
+People who suffer from ME or CFS regularly experience debilitating, extreme fatigue, particularly after mental or physical exertion.

-An estimated 250,000 people in the UK are affected by chronic fatigue syndrome, and it’s more common in women than men, though anybody can be affected.
+An estimated 250,000 people in the UK are affected by chronic fatigue syndrome.
+It’s more common in women than men, though anybody can be affected.

 In adults, ME normally develops between a person’s 20s and 40s.
 Some children can also suffer from it, most commonly between the ages of 13 and 15.1